the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

   yearBirth);
 ~~~~~~~

 It's valid JavaScript and it executes when you run the node command to start the program.
-However, it's not readable and writing readable code is one of the most important things to work in a team of developers.
+However, it's not readable and writing readable code is one of the most important things when working in a team of developers.
 Fortunatelly, every JavaScript statement ends with a semicolon.
 This semicolon can be used to put every statement in a new line of code:

 {title="index.js",lang="javascript"}
 ~~~~~~~